09shir/09shir/README.md

-This is my Java program for created for IB CS HL Internal Assessment.
+This is my Java program created for IB CS HL Internal Assessment.

 - 👋 Hi, I’m Roy
 - 👀 I’m interested in anything